 <p> elements to mark a new paragraph in HTML, I sometimes hit the Å-key by accident.

-<å> isn’t a whitelisted HTML element in WordPress, so it escapes the angle brackets and prints it as-is; resulting in the distinctly Daniel-esque
+<å> isn’t on the allow-list of HTML elements built-in to WordPress, so it escapes the angle brackets and prints it as-is; resulting in the distinctly Daniel-esque

 <å> element.
 When I look at in my editor, it’s easier to overlook

 <p>. “Å” is a word in Norwegian, so my bilingual spell-checker doesn’t flag it as a mistake either.